Concerns in Rails: Everything You Need to Know

 The Rationale Behind Concerns

-You might wonder: what’s the point of all this cleverness?
 If we are trying to abstract some common behavior at a central location, can’t we simply create a new class, encapsulating the query in a stand-alone object?
 And you’d be right.

 You can create a class containing the shared code, instantiate it, and use it.